smccarthy-ie/smccarthy-ie.github.io/index.md

 ![images/owncloud_win_desktop_client.png](images/owncloud_win_desktop_client.png "ownClound Windows desktop client")

-### Connect to an ownCloud server from a mobile app client
+### Connect to an ownCloud server from a mobile app
   1. Download the app from the Google Play Store or Apple App Store.
   2. Open the app, and enter your server URL (for example, <a href="https://demo.owncloud.org" target="_blank">https://demo.owncloud.org</a>).
   3. Enter your username/password (in this case, **demo**/**demo**).